 There are hundreds of math curriculum out there, and it is easy to get confused while picking one.
 Remember, Math is a systematic subject and is built on tiny blocks of information.
 If the foundation is not robust, the top will crumble.
 Cuemath's Grade 1 Math syllabus is designed to build a strong base, making it an ideal choice for homeschooled kids.

 The Cuemath Method treats Math excellence and Coding as life skills.
-Cuemath offers Live Online Math classes and Coding classes for kids from KG to 12th grade.
+Cuemath offers Live Online Math classes for kids from KG to 12th grade.
 Book a Free online demo with their 10,000+ expert tutors to experience stellar learning outcomes.

 -By Abhishek Deswal